XuSShuai/locate_source/README.md

    - `base_expriment_code.py` test the average accuracy of algorithm under different percentage of observers on "BA" network and "ER" network, respectively.

+ - how_to_select_observers
+   - `how_to_select_observers.py` test the performance of algorithm under different observers selection strategy, the strategies include not limited to set nodes who with the bigger degree/closeness/betweeness or the smaller ones as observers.
+All the results of experiment save to "plot/..".